reclaim-the-stack/k-action/README.md

 Example of running `k deploy` to deploy the current git-sha of the checked out repository to `<application-name>`.

-Assumes you have a `GITOPS_REPOSITORY_URL` secret containing your GitOps repo URL (including a personal access token if private) and a `KUBE_CONFIG` secret containing a Base64 encoded dump of a `kubectl` config file with access to your Kubernetes cluster.
+Assumes you have a `GITOPS_REPOSITORY_URL` secret containing your GitOps repo URL (including a personal access token as basic auth) and a `KUBE_CONFIG` secret containing a Base64 encoded dump of a `kubectl` config file with access to your Kubernetes cluster.

 ```
 on: push